-The Fitbit Charge 3 only landed in October and it’s an impressive device, ranking high on our list of the best fitness trackers.
+The Fitbit Charge 3 only landed in October 2018 and it’s an impressive device, ranking at number one in our list of the best fitness trackers.
 But there’s no reason to think Fitbit will stop at three – there’s probably going to be a Fitbit Charge 4 sooner or later.

 And good as the Fitbit Charge 3 is, there’s still plenty of room for Fitbit to improve things for a fourth generation.
 After all, our review gave it four stars – so that’s one star still to get.